minhlongvuSheridan/Voice-AI-with-Fine-Tuning/README.md

 <img width="1614" height="340" alt="image" src="https://github.com/user-attachments/assets/d7f5ce8d-1947-4cc5-a7b2-7e6120ac2d46" />

 The combination Whisper-Tinyllama-Kokoro (or WTK) was carefully chosen based on the trendings and the tutorials available.<br/>
 - ***Whisper***: The Whisper model is a stable and popular ASR model that is supported by OpenAI.
+It comes with multiple sizes tiny, medium, large...
 In my experience, the medium is quite good at transcribing voice with an accent (me).<br/>

 - ***TinyLllama***: Ollama provides us with the opportunity to simplify the process of hosting LLM locally.
 It supports many models with a variety such as Llama2, gemma,....
 However, since I just want to have a light and fast language model, TinyLlama is my top choice.
 TinyLlama, strictly speaking, is a small language model not an standard LLM like ChatGPT.
 SLM doesn't perform well on a massive dataset or prompt but it work well for specialized tasks.
 This makes it perfect for fine-tuning.<br/>